solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/intro.md

 ## Frequently asked questions

-We all have questions - some of them might even be answered in our [FAQ](docs/FAQ.md).
+We all have questions - some of them might even be answered in our [FAQ](./faq).
 If not, don’t despair - check out the [Get support](#get-support) section below and get in touch with the Solana Mobile community and team.

 ## Building apps

 Building apps for Saga starts just like building any other app for Android, whether that be a [native app with Kotlin or Java](https://developer.android.com/), a cross-platform app with [React Native](https://reactnative.dev/), or another framework.
 Check out [solanamobile.com/developers](http://solanamobile.com/developers) or our [Discord](#discord) for more details.

-## Technical details

-Want to know how your app is represented on-chain by NFTs?
-Check out the [specification](publishing-spec/SPEC.md).

 # Get support